 Diagnosis of Bowen disease is by biopsy, which shows full-thickness epidermal dysplasia but no dermal involvement.

-Treatment depends on the tumor’s characteristics and may involve topical chemotherapy, curettage and electrodesiccation, surgical excision, or cryosurgery.
+Treatment of Bowen disease depends on the lesion’s characteristics and may involve topical chemotherapy, curettage and electrodesiccation, surgical excision, electrocautery, or cryosurgery.

 Because many skin cancers seem to be related to ultraviolet (UV) exposure, a number of measures are recommended to limit exposure.

 Sun avoidance: Seeking shade, minimizing outdoor activities between 10 AM and 4 PM (when sun's rays are strongest), and avoiding sunbathing and the use of tanning beds